ucdavisdatalab/Network_Report/README.md

 The intended workflow for this report is as follows:

-1. Provide the network handout to research partners (WIP).
+1. Provide the network handout to research partners, available in `src/researcher_handout.Rmd`.
-2. Raw data is provided to DataLab undergraduate interns, who use `src/data_template.R` to format the data.
+2. Raw data is provided to DataLab undergraduate interns, who use `src/data_template.R` as an example of how to format the data.
-3. The formatted data is run through `src/report_dash.rmd` to create the report.
+3. The formatted data is run through `src/report_dash.Rmd` to create the report.
 4. The research partners meet with the undergraduate intern and DataLab staff to discuss the report and future directions.

 # Data and Formatting